 Osmotic demyelination syndrome

 The initial description of central pontine myelinolysis by Adams et al. in 1959 2 was entirely in a population of chronic alcoholics, and certainly, this scenario is common.
-Since then it has been increasingly recognised in other patient groups, but usually in the setting of rapidly corrected electrolyte disturbance:
+Since then it has been increasingly recognized in other patient groups, but usually in the setting of rapidly corrected electrolyte disturbance 1:

 - chronic alcoholics